SiddharthShyniben/community-health/templates/CONTRIBUTING.md

 - **Make sure that all your own code is logical and proper**.
 Use your instincts.
   Maybe a proofread by someone else may help.
 - **Perform a search on GitHub and Google** to see if this has happened before.
-  If it has, add a comment to the existing issue instead of opening a new one.
+  If it has, comment on the issue instead of opening a new one.

 #### How Do I Submit A (Good) Bug Report?